strubell/11-767/labs/lab4/lab4-report.md

 - [DeeBERT](https://aclanthology.org/2020.acl-main.204.pdf)

 DeeBERT introduces the technique of dynamic early exiting to accelerate BERT Inference.
 Specifically, it inserts extra classification layers (referred as off-ramps) between each transformer layer of BERT during training.
-At inference time, they model will output the prediction of the first off-ramp where the entropy of the probavility distribution is less than the preset threshold.
+At inference time, the model will output the prediction of the first off-ramp where the entropy of the probavility distribution is less than the preset threshold.
 This method saves up to 40% inference time for both BERT and RoBERTa with minimal degradation in model quality.
 For the adaptive computing part of our project, we will build upon DeeBERT by including time constraints and hardware features during training.
 We will compare our experiment results to DeeBERT and hope to see some improvement in performance.

 - [BERT Loses Patience](https://arxiv.org/pdf/2006.04152.pdf)